 Oracle DECODE and ANSI standard

-When it comes to the CASE statement in Oracle, there are actually two types of CASE statements:- Simple CASE expression
+When it comes to the CASE statement in Oracle, there are actually two types of CASE statements:

 - Searched CASE expression